-Comparison of Quinapril 40 mg With Alpha Lipoic Acid or Placebo on Patients With Diabetes Mellitus (DM) and Hypertension (HTN)
+Effects of Quinapril 40 mg With Alpha Lipoic Acid or Placebo on Diabetes and Hypertension

 Information source: InVasc Therapeutics, Inc.